tdesire/genius-bot/README.md

 2. Clone this repo and use pip to install all relevant dependencies (ex: python -m pip install).
 3. You will need to sign up for an account with Genius in order to authorize access to their web API.
 The provided authorization key will be used to authenticate all requests sent by the LyricsGenius API wrapper.
 Details can be found here: https://docs.genius.com/
- *In the script file (genius-bot.py), replace config.GENIUS_TOKEN with your new auth key (line 4)*
+ *Add the genius auth token to the config_sample.py file, and modify the genius-bot.py file accordingly (see lines 6 and 7)*
 4. Similarly, you will need an account with discord in order to create and instantiate a new bot application.
 During this process, you will define bot permissions, and generate an OAuth2 url that you will use to add your bot to a discord server.
 5. During the discord bot setup process you will retrieve a token that you'll use to wire up the genius-bot script to your new bot.
- *Refer to the genius-bot.py script file again.
-Replace config.BOT_TOKEN with your new bot token (line 9)*
+ *Add the bot key to the config_sample.py file.
+Similarly, modify the genius-bot.py file (see lines 13 and 14)*
 6. Lastly, run the script file in terminal (ex: python genius-bot.py) to boot-up your bot, and join the specified server in discord.
 From there you can start interacting with your own personal Genius Bot!

 ## Tech Stack Details